theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.TlsSettings.md

 ### <a id="ERPConnect_TlsSettings_CryptoLibrary"></a> CryptoLibrary

 Gets or sets the path to the crypto library to use.
-The library will be loaded when opening an <xref href="ERPConnect.R3Connection" data-throw-if-not-resolved="false"></xref> and cannot be changed once loaded for the current process, even when using a different <xref href="ERPConnect.R3Connection" data-throw-if-not-resolved="false"></xref>.
+The library will be loaded when opening an `ERPConnect.R3Connection` and cannot be changed once loaded for the current process, even when using a different `ERPConnect.R3Connection`.
 Corresponds fo NetWeaver ini parameter "TLS_SAPCRYPTOLIB".

 ```csharp